bahelms/todolist_app/README.md

 * del
 * save
 * display
+* help
+* quit

 ----
-(add)  Adds an item to the list
+(add) -- Adds an item to the list

-    add "item" [position_number]
+    $ add "item" [position_number]

-* Example: add "Eat chunky bacon" 1  # Adds the item to the first position in
+* Example: add "Eat chunky bacon" 1    # Adds the item to the first position in the list.
-                                     # the list.
-* Example: add "Take a shower"       # When the position number is omitted, the
+* Example: add "Take a shower"         # When the position number is omitted, the item is added to the bottom of the list.
-                                     # item is added to the bottom of the list.
+* Example: add "Brewday List" title    # Changes the title of the list

-(del)ete  Deletes an item from the list
+(del)ete  -- Deletes an item from the list

-    del [position_number]
+    $ del [position_number]

 * Example: del 3    # Deletes the third item in the list
 * Example: del      # Deletes the last item

-(save)  Saves the list to a file
+(save) -- Saves the list to a file

-    save
+    $ save

-(d)isplay  Displays the list
+(d)isplay -- Displays the list

-	d
+	$ d

-(q)uit  Quits the program
+(q)uit -- Quits the program

-	q
+	$ q

-(h)elp  Displays the help page with a list of the commands
+(h)elp -- Displays the help page with a list of the commands

-	h
+	$ h

 Things to add
 ----
-* Create new list - ask for save
-* Ask for save on quit
+* Save lists to CSV so one file can hold multiple lists
 * Redorder items in a list
 * Auto add .txt to file names
 * Multiple lines for one item